 It looked like moor-land through here.
 We encountered a herd of sheep and several large sheep dogs, but they were only curious and did not bother us.

-Next, we dropped a little to this second drainage and crossed a stream at about kilometer 17.2 on the Camino Sanabrés from Lubián to A Gudiña.
+Next, we dropped a little to this second drainage and crossed a stream after about kilometer 17.2 on the Camino Sanabrés from Lubián to A Gudiña.

 You can see the open exposure of this next segment, as we got higher into the climb.
 The rain was only a drizzle, fortunately, so it served the purpose of keeping us cool, rather than soaking us.

-At kilometer 18.3, you come out to a paved road, the OU-0953.
+After kilometer 18.2, you come out to a paved road, the OU-0953.
 Here is where you turn right to walk on it, but only briefly for a bit more than 100 meters.

 On the brief roadway walk, you pass over these railroad tracks.